Flora E. Lowry: Anthologist

 Third were writers born outside of Wisconsin who are now living in the state, such as Effie Alger Allen, Olympia W. Brown, Elizabeth Corbett, General Charles King, Aubertine Woodward Moore, Kate Ridedale, Lois Kimball Mathews Rosenberry, Gertrude Slaughter, Ellen Torelle, Waldemar Ager, Ole Amundsen Buslett, John N. Davidson, Edgar George Doudna, E. F. Hayward, William Stanislaus Hoffman, H. R. Holand, William F. Kirk, William Ellery Leonard, Verne S. Pease, Milo M. Qualfe, Leslie W. Quirk, Ditlef G. Ristad, Thomas Hall Shastid, Charles D. Stewart, George H. Willett, Charles H. Winke, and John Granville Woolley.

 Fourth were writers not native to Wisconsin, who formerly lived here and did some of their work here, such as Elizabeth Baker Bohan, Elizabeth Banks, Edna Ferber, Ninette Lowater, Kathrene Pinkerton, Ray Stannard Baker, Howard Mumford Jones, and Frank H. Spearman.

 Lowry also has a file of writers who are no longer living, including names which otherwise would have come under one or another of the groups mentioned, such as Amy Winshik Davis, Helen Adelia Manville, Elizabeth Mears, Helen Remington Olin, Frances E. Willard, Ella Wheeler Wilcox, James Whitford Bashford, John T. Durward, Henry Eduard Legler, John Muir, Bill Nye, George Wilbur Peck, James Gates Percival, Paul S. Reinsch, Eben E. Rexford, Carl Schurz, Lute A. Taylor, and Reuben Gold Thwaites.

-The making of this collection of Wisconsin books and data on Wisconsin writers began as a pleasant and interesting hobby with Lowry, but has now led to and become much more than that; has in fact, taken on a phase not without significance to others than herself.
+The making of the collection of Wisconsin books and data on Wisconsin writers began as an interesting hobby with Lowry, but has then led to become much more than that.
+It has in fact, taken on a phase not without significance to others than herself.
 Lowry received an increasing number of calls from clubs throughout the state to speak on Wisconsin writers at conventions and meetings.
 On such occasions, she exhibited Wisconsin books, or books by Wisconsin people, magazines carrying Wisconsin authors, photographs of authors and other material which provided information about her work.
 The books were passed around among the guests during her talks and were thus made better known to many potential readers.

 Many Wisconsin writers enjoyed visiting Lowry.
 She invited several of her guests to speak before local clubs, feeling that it was well for authors and readers to know each other face to face.